pietroppeter/nimib/README.md

 nimib's behavior can be further turned via Nim's define flags:

-* `-d:nimibNoLog`: Completely disables nimib's logging to stdout
+* `-d:nimibQuiet`: Completely disables nimib's logging to stdout
 * `-d:nimibCodeFromAst`: Makes nimib capture block code from AST of body (as opposed to from file source; see next section).
 Available since version 0.3

 ### Code capture